 Each chaplain is prepared to offer religious ministries consistent with his or her own faith group, and to assist patients and loved ones in identifying sources for religious ministries which they cannot provide.
 If the services of a spiritual leader of a particular faith group are needed, we will assist you in locating an appropriate person to help.
 Pastoral counseling may be provided on a short term basis for patients, families, and staff.

-Patient privacy and the clergy directory
+Patient privacy and the Clergy Directory

 Directories that indicate religious preferences are available for clergy in the Chaplain's Office and at Information Desk at the Main Entrance.

 Listing in the Clergy Directory is to assist the patients' own clergy in providing desired pastoral care.
-DHMC does not allow community clergy to visit patients who are not part of their respective congregations except as invited by the patient.
+We do not allow community clergy to visit patients who are not part of their respective congregations except as invited by the patient.
 Patients may be listed in the Clergy Directory so that the representatives of their own faith group may be informed of their presence and call on them.
 Patients who choose not to be listed in the Clergy Directory must inform their pastors of their location in the hospital if they wish to be visited.

 The hospital chapel

-Dartmouth-Hitchcock provides a beautiful chapel as a place for rest, reflection and renewal.
+We provide a beautiful chapel as a place for rest, reflection and renewal.
 While construction is underway for a new chapel in the new Patient Pavilion, the temporary chapel is located in the East Mall opposite the Cancer Center Entrance in the space leading to the Garden of Hope.
 It is open 24 hours a day.
 All patients, visitors and staff are welcome to sit still in silence, meditate or pray.

 Roman Catholic mass